alleystoughton/EasyTeach/README.md

 [`SimpLogic-initial.ec`](../master/SimpLogic-initial.ec) contains
 a less sophisticated precursor to the final, terser proof.
-And the file [`SimpLogic-fill.ec`](../master/SimpLogic-fill.ec) omits the proofs, allowing them to be filled in.)
+And the file [`SimpLogic-fill.ec`](../master/SimpLogic-fill.ec) omits the proofs, allowing them to be filled-in.)

 Second Example: Random Assignment
 --------------------------------------------------------------------